Read more about

 A sculpture "in situ" refers to sculptures which are carved in place, many during ancient times.
+Here are some examples of the most notable sculptures in situ in Europe.

 7. Wieliczka Salt Mine, Poland